DFE-Digital/register-trainee-teachers/tech_docs/source/api-docs/v2025.0/endpoints/post-trainees-trainee-id-withdraw.html.md

       string, conditional
     </p>
     <p class="govuk-body">
-       More information about the reason a trainee withdrew if the other values do not sufficiently describe why the trainee withdrew.
+       More information about the safeguarding concern that caused a trainee to be withdrawn.
 Required if <code>reasons</code> is <code>safeguarding_concerns</code>.
     </p>
     <p class="govuk-body">
       Example: <code>Detail about the safeguarding concerns</code>